 The next Rhino Charge event will be taking place on 30th May 2021, somewhere in Kenya (the exact location will not be announced until a few weeks prior to the event – this is all part of the magic of the Charge!).

-Entries for the 2021 event will open on 1st October 2020.
+Entries for the 2021 event opened on 1st October 2020.
 For more information on the entry process and timelines please click here.

 *The Upper Tana Natural Resources Management Project’s “Social Economic and Ecological Impact Study” of Wildlife Barriers In The Mt Kenya Ecosystem, Thuchi -Thingithu Rivers in Tharaka Nithi & Meru Counties